verxia/questions-for-contestable-design/README.md

 # Additional materials for Questions for Contestable Design Project

 __Codebook__
-* `qcd_codebook`: Examples of quotes from our dataset used to generate each question in QCD
+* `qcd_quote_example`: Examples of quotes from our dataset used to generate each question in QCD

 __Workshop Materials__
 * `wksp_print_double_sided`: Path cards, print the file once for each group